stlpublicradio/weather-newsrooms-nicar25/README.md

   - Base endpoint: `https://api.weather.gov/alerts/active`
   - We want actual warnings, not tests: `?status=actual`
   - Area: Let's say Minnesota.
 You can get fancier here, but states are easy: `&area=MN`
   - There's also a "code" option.
 This is the warning type.
 Tornado warning, tornado watch, etc. List is [here](https://www.weather.gov/nwr/eventcodes).
-You could add`&code=TOR`, but let's just leave this off today.
+You could add `&code=TOR` or `@code=TOR,HWW,FFW` for example.

 ### Make your own copy of my code